microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplication.md

 ```

 ## Description
-updates the properties of an application object.
+Updates the properties of an application object.

 ## Examples